RockBacon9922/hopel.io/README.md

 # Architecture
 Under the hood it creates a table on a word document with the table bounderies set to invisible.
 It then splits the words in to the desiered ammounts and places these words into the table.

-it does all the processing on the front end and only uses tauri for system dialogue messages.
+it does all the processing on the front end and only uses rust for system dialogue messages.

 # Setup dev environment